aniketflyinghigh/papers-we-love-in-strategic-theory-membership/README.md

 ### What's It All About?

 Papers We Love In Strategic Theory is a community oriented around the presentation and analysis of critical papers in strategic theory.
-See the top-level site description [for more](http://aelkus.github.io/papers-we-love-in-strategic-theory/) about what this entails.
+See the top-level site description [for more](http://aelkus.github.io/papers-we-love-in-strategic-theory/) for a brief explanation about what this entails.

 ### Who Runs It?